realm/realm-js/packages/realm/README.md

     <img src="https://raw.githubusercontent.com/realm/realm-js/main/media/logo.svg" alt="realm by MongoDB">
 </picture>

-# The Realm database
+# The Realm Database

 Realm is a mobile database that runs directly inside phones, tablets or wearables.
 This project hosts the JavaScript & TypeScript implementation of Realm.
 Currently, we support React Native (JSC & Hermes on iOS & Android), Node.js and Electron (on Windows, MacOS and Linux).

-## What is the Atlas Device SDKs?
+## What are the Atlas Device SDKs?

 <img align="right" style="min-width:150px;width:20%;" src="https://raw.githubusercontent.com/realm/realm-js/main/media/atlas-device-sync.svg" alt="Atlas Device Sync">

-The [Atlas Device SDKs](https://www.mongodb.com/docs/realm/sdk/) are a connection of language & platform specific SDKs, each with a suite of app development tools optimized for data access and persistence on mobile and edge devices.
+The [Atlas Device SDKs](https://www.mongodb.com/docs/realm/sdk/) are a connection of language and platform specific SDKs, each with a suite of app development tools optimized for data access and persistence on mobile and edge devices.
 Use the SDKs to build data-driven mobile, edge, web, desktop, and IoT apps.

 It might help to think of the Realm database as the persistance layer of the Atlas Device SDKs.